Your Home Studio

 If you do a lot of audiobooks, you may want a desktop stand.
 Here’s one that comes with a pop filter.

 And if you tend to bump into your mic stand, here’s a little one-two shock mount-pop filter combo.
+If you like things in twos, here’s a PAIR.
+And if you need a little more reach, you can attach a GOOSENECK.

 You can go nuts buying acoustic foam panels or squares on The Foam Factory website, or you can just go into your closet where the clothes you already own will do that same work for zero dollars.
 Another trick I like are these shag carpet squares from Ikea -- they cover more ground than the foam, and you can pretend you're in Johnny Bravo's groovy home recording studio.